A rich resource for researchers

-The manuscript proposal (MP), i.e. the idea for a manuscript, needs to be submitted in ROSS as early as possible and be related to an approved project.
-Once submitted, the application is reviewed during our fortnightly SMC meeting.
-The MP needs to be approved before a manuscript submission (MS) can be completed.
-The research team then progresses to preparing a full manuscript and once it is almost ready to submit to a journal, must submit the draft manuscript to ROSS using the MS Form.
+In the project application, the research team provides information regarding proposed manuscripts to be completed.
+For an approved project, once researchers prepare a full manuscript that is almost ready for submission to a peer-reviewed journal, they must submit the draft manuscript to ROSS using the MS Form.
 The SMC will then review and approve or advise revisions/amendments are required.
 Following MS approval, the research team can submit the manuscript to a journal.

 Please note manuscripts must not be submitted to a journal prior to the Raine Study approval.
 Manuscripts will be checked for similarity/plagiarism, potential negative impact on the cohort, and appropriate nomenclature and acknowledgements.

 If the team wishes to promote their research through the media, they should contact the Raine Study Communications Manager, who will liaise with the research team and their institutional media team as required and approve any media releases related to the Raine Study.

 ROSS has been designed to provide an efficient project management process and all researchers who would like to use Raine Study data must submit a project application via ROSS.
 Researchers who would like to get involved in the Raine Study must submit their application via ROSS.

 The Raine Study is registered in the Australian New Zealand Clinical Trials Registry.

 Trial ID: ACTRN12617001599369.